 - A. The law enforcement community believes that traffic radar and laser devices are effective tools for speed control, and that their role in traffic safety and speed control is of vital importance.
 Radar, LIDAR (laser), and calibrated speedometers are the only departmentally approved speed measuring devices. - B. The effective use of speed measuring devices and their acceptance is dependent upon the operator's understanding and knowledge of the equipment, initial training and certification, along with retraining and updating when required. - C. The department will use speed measuring devices in high or potentially high accident locations where speed is a factor, where speed limit violations are prevalent, and/or in response to citizen complaints. - D. SPECIFICATIONS OF SPEED MEASURING DEVICES Current Departmental radar and laser equipment is the type manufactured to meet National Highway Traffic Safety Administration specifications.
-Additionally, laser equipment is manufactured to meet National Institute of Standards and Technology specifications.

-E. OPERATIONAL PROCEDURE

-- Speed measuring devices will be operated at times and locations related to high incidents of speed related traffic accidents and/or speed violations.
+Additionally, laser equipment is manufactured to meet National Institute of Standards and Technology specifications. - E. OPERATIONAL PROCEDURE - 1.
+Speed measuring devices will be operated at times and locations related to high incidents of speed related traffic accidents and/or speed violations.
 Officers will exercise discretion when operating the devices at selected locations, remaining mindful of the traffic volume present and the positioning of their patrol units so as not to impede the orderly flow of traffic. - 2.
 The units must be properly installed and connected to the power source. - 3.
 The speed measuring devices shall be checked for accuracy both prior to and at the conclusion of use.
 For radar, this shall be done using the tuning forks supplied for the unit, having another vehicle run through the beam of influence, and through the internal check.
 For the laser unit, the accuracy checks shall include scope alignment, self-test, delta distance velocity test, and checking the actual speed of a vehicle moving at a known speed. - F. PROPER CARE AND UPKEEP When not in use, all speed measuring devices are kept in the Police Department Office.
-When an officer takes one of the units for use, he/she will check the overall appearance of the unit for any damage or malfunction as well as the current certification certificate.
+When an officer takes one of the units for use, he/she will check the overall appearance of the unit for any damage or malfunction as well as the current certification certificate. - G. SCHEDULED MAINTENANCE - 1.
+Departmental radar or laser units shall be inspected and certified annually or when repairs are required.
+Laser units only need to be certified if the accuracy checks show they are not accurate or any other time they require repairs.
+The Chief of Police shall designate a patrol officer or supervisor to be responsible for having the units inspected and/or re-certified, and to maintain all records pertaining to the speed measuring devices.